Tool Library Maintenance Rotation Planner

 The planner is a simplified model and makes several assumptions:

 Treat the outputs as planning estimates rather than precise forecasts.
-For a more accurate picture, you can pair this planner with real circulation and maintenance data from your library system, and adjust the inputs regularly as your inventory, membership, and operations evolve.
+For a more accurate picture, pair this planner with real circulation and maintenance data from your library system, then adjust the inputs regularly as your inventory, membership, and operating rhythm evolve.

 Tool libraries, makerspaces, and community workshops expand access to the tools people need for repairs, art, and mutual aid projects without the cost of individual ownership.
-They are worker-owned co-ops, library departments, or grassroots collectives powered by volunteers.
-Behind the scenes, coordinators must juggle sign-out logs, damaged tools, and limited budgets while delivering a dependable experience for borrowers.
-Traditional asset management software rarely matches the values of tool libraries: open access, trust, sliding scale memberships, and a mix of donated and purchased equipment.
-This calculator steps into that gap.
-It translates the intuitive knowledge of shop managers into a clear picture of how much maintenance time, inspection cadence, and replacement funding is required each month so the program can thrive without burning out volunteers or risking safety.
+They may be library departments, worker co-ops, neighborhood nonprofits, or informal volunteer collectives.
+Behind the scenes, coordinators must juggle sign-out logs, damaged tools, missing parts, storage limitations, and limited budgets while still delivering a dependable experience for borrowers.
+Traditional asset management software rarely matches the values of tool libraries: open access, trust, sliding-scale memberships, and a mix of donated and purchased equipment.
+This calculator steps into that gap by translating the intuitive knowledge of shop managers into a clear picture of how much maintenance time, inspection cadence, and replacement funding is required each month so the program can thrive without burning out volunteers or risking safety.

-The form mirrors what many libraries track in notebooks or spreadsheets: inventory size, loan velocity, minutes required to inspect or clean tools after each loan, how many loans a tool can complete before needing a deeper inspection, and the number of loans before replacement is necessary.
+The form mirrors what many libraries already track in notebooks or spreadsheets: inventory size, loan velocity, minutes required to inspect or clean tools after each loan, how many loans a tool can complete before needing a deeper inspection, and the number of loans before replacement is necessary.
 It also captures average replacement costs, the number of volunteers on the maintenance team, and the hours they can contribute each month.
 A buffer percentage helps planners set aside extra tools to cover downtime during repairs.
-When you hit the button, the inline JavaScript calculates total monthly loans, maintenance hours, inspections, replacements, and whether volunteer hours and buffer stock are adequate.
-The result block displays these metrics along with actionable recommendations, all without relying on external libraries or a page reload.
+When you submit the form, the inline JavaScript calculates total monthly loans, maintenance hours, inspections, replacements, and whether volunteer hours and buffer stock are adequate.
+The result block displays those metrics along with straightforward recommendations, all without relying on external libraries or a page reload.

 To keep the math transparent, the calculator treats monthly loan demand as the product of active inventory and average loans per tool.
 Maintenance minutes per loan convert into total maintenance hours, which are compared against volunteer availability.
 Inspections are scheduled every set number of loans, and replacements are triggered once a tool has reached its maximum useful loan count.
 These relationships can be expressed as: